Southport Sharks Football Team relationship building experience

 Stephen had previously worked with Facilitator, Simon Fletcher from Leading Teams with great success.
 Training sessions led by Simon involved players sharing stories about themselves and their interests outside of football, to create a deeper level of understanding between coaching staff and players.

 It didn’t take long for the group of acquaintances to become close mates and develop a sense of ‘team’.
-With this deeper connection and direction from Simon, a team trademark was created:
+With this deeper connection and direction from Simon, a team trademark was created.

 The coaches made a collective effort to support and drive the trademark as an integral part of each player’s intention.
 Each Monday the trademark was used as a guide to discuss team and individual performance.
 Players were encouraged to engage in genuine conversation regarding areas of improvement.
-The coaches emphasised character over skill was a major part of each player’s selection – skill can be taught, character cannot.
+The coaches emphasised character over skill was a major part of each player’s selection – skill can be taught, a character cannot.

 “The introduction of our trademark was pivotal for Sharks’ success as it gave the boys purpose and intention for each game.
 2018 was an incredible year for Southport Sharks and I’d like to thank Simon for his support” – Jarrod Field, General Manager Football Operations.